 Many images on Flickr are free to use as long as you credit the photographer.
 After typing a term into the search bar, use the drop-down menu on the upper left that says “any license” and select the use you are looking for to sort the images.
 Like the rest of the sites in our roundup, it’s best to avoid any legal trouble by looking at what the original content owner’s restrictions on the image are.
 Some images on Flickr aren’t subject to copyright at all and thereby can be used for anything (including commercial purposes), while others merely require a simple attribution or hyperlink back to the source.
 Be sure to check out the Library of Congress’ photostream, if you happen to be looking for a great collection of historical images.

 If you’re looking for a place to download a collection of resources for designing a personal or commercial website, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
 IM Free bills itself as “a curated collection of free web design resources, all for commercial use,” meaning that the assets can be used in for-profit websites.
 However, it’s important to note the commercial use clause, as many images and textures are free to download but lack a free license.
-Unlike our previous pick, Textures.com, IM Free has a stronger concentration on stock images and offers a variety of tools for designers, including templates, icons, and buttons.
 On the stock photography side, IM Free handles all model and location releases, so you don’t have to — just make sure to verify if the image you’re using requires attribution.

 Dreamstime has a similar look and feel to Shutterstock, but includes a selection of free photos as well.
 The site does ask for a user sign-in, and there are some photos that require credits to download, but it does have a substantial selection of free images.
 In fact, compared to the other sites in our roundup, Dreamstime has the best variety, given it pulls from Creative Commons and many other websites.
 The search is accurate, too, so long as you keep your search queries broad.
 It also offers a slew of generic categories to browse through, if you’re looking for something less specific.
 Most of the free images also require attribution — and be prepared for the ads to actually buy an image from the stock photography company.

-Death to Stock Photos is not what you might expect — it’s not a place to search for free photos now, but a platform to get free photos occasionally delivered by email.
+Death to Stock Photos is not what you might expect.
+Paid subscribers get access to an online library of photos with new images monthly, but simply signing up for the platform’s emails will get you a few free photos delivered to your inbox occasionally.
 Co-founders David Sherry and Allie Lehman noticed it can be difficult to find compelling photos for free use on blogs and personal websites, so they decided to offer their own.
-The platform is now a place for “non-stock” photos — and some of them are free.
-Once you sign up for a free subscription, you’ll receive a pack of photos with their accompanying stories.
+The platform is now a place for “non-stock” photos.
 While this used to be a monthly delivery, the free photos are now delivered “occasionally,” according to the website.
 For an additional $12-15 a month, you’ll be granted access to the site’s entire library and receive an extra pack of monthly photos.
 Part of that money goes to different artists, allowing for greater variety in the library.

 Unlike waterfalls or puppies, photos of space can be more difficult to capture for the home photographer.
 That said, NASA is the place to go to for all of your cosmic and otherworldly needs.
 The independent agency offers mind-blowing photos it has captured over the years, entirely for free.
 The site also has a number of galleries you can browse if you’re in need of something specific.
 Whether it’s retro shots of Neil Armstrong on the moon, photos that highlight the surface of Mars, or something more recent, NASA probably has you covered.
 And if you’re in need of rocket images or those relating to other spacecraft, check out SpaceX’s Flickr page.